Access to Court Facilities, Media Briefings and Lock-ups

 Reasons for judgment are also available electronically in both English and French shortly after the decision has been released.

 The Executive Legal Officer holds a pre-session briefing in the Court's Press Room at the beginning of each new session to give an overview of the issues in the cases to be heard.
 Notice of the pre-hearing briefing is given to the Canadian Parliamentary Press Gallery (CPPG), which in turn, provides notice to its members.
-Any member of the media who is not a member of the CPPG, may ask to have his or her name added to a mailing list for direct notice by informing the Executive Legal Officer.
+Any member of the media who is not a member of the CPPG, may ask to have his or her name added to a mailing list for direct notice by informing the Executive Legal Officer and the Deputy Executive Legal Officer.

 Decisions on an Appeal